pcrowley/PNA/README.md

 # Passive Network Appliance Node Software #

-This software is designed to monitor all traffic arriving at a network card, extract summary statistics, insert that packet into a flow table, and periodically dump that flow table to a file on disk.
+This software is designed to monitor all traffic arriving at a network card, extract summary statistics, insert that packet into a session table, and periodically dump that session table to a file on disk.
 The Linux kernel module found in `module/` handles the packet reception and table insertion routines.
 It also allows arbitrary real-time monitors to be executed for each packet received.
 Every 10 seconds a user-space program (in `user/`)